Stratified categories, geometric fixed points and a generalized Arone-Ching theorem: Introduction

 is uniquely determined by the following properties: \begin{enumerate} \item $\Phi^H$ commutes with all homotopy colimits, and \item $\Phi^H$ is compatible with the suspension spectrum functor in that the diagram of functors

 commutes. \end{enumerate} The following additional pleasant properties follow: \begin{enumerate} \item $\Phi^H$ has a natural enhancement to a symmetric monoidal functor. \item (Geometric fixed point Whitehead theorem) If $E$ is a $G$-spectrum such that $\Phi^H E$ is contractible for \emph{all} subgroups $H$ of $G$, then $E$ itself is contractible. \end{enumerate} This last property strongly suggests that it might be possible to present $G$-spectra as diagrams of their geometric fixed point spectra, much as the spectral Mackey functor approach of \cite{GM} and \cite{Bar14} employs the genuine fixed point spectra $E^H$.
 Such a presentation would obviously be desirable, since there are many spectra - for example, those arising as norms in the sense of \cite[\S B.5]{HHR} - whose geometric fixed points are much more accessible than their genuine fixed points.
 Some subtlety turns out to be required in this.
 For example, already for $G = C_2$, it's easy to see that the spaces of natural transformations in both directions between $\Phi^G$ and the underlying spectrum, or identity fixed point, functor $\Phi^{\{e\}}$ are contractible.
 Nevertheless, it can be done, and in this paper, we give a construction that accomplishes this and significantly more, drawing together work of Abram and Kriz \cite{AK13} and Arone and Ching \cite{AC15}, which itself generalizes previous work of Bauer and McCarthy \cite{BM03}.
+We stress that this presentation gives a completely new model of $G$-spectra in which the fundamental data are geometric fixed point spectra, their homotopical actions by groups derived from $G$, and gluing data relating these.
 To motivate this generalization, we'll draw attention to an analogy between equivariant stable homotopy theory and functor calculus, which was first pointed out to us by Mike Hopkins.
 For $G = C_2$ and a $G$-spectrum $E$, we have a natural cofiber sequence, the \emph{norm cofibration sequence}

 On the other hand, suppose that $F : \Sp \to \Sp$ is a reduced 2-excisive functor in the sense of Goodwillie \cite{Goo91}.
 Then the Taylor tower of $F$ is simply a cofiber sequence of functors

 where $D_2 F$ is the 2-homogeneous part of $F$ and $P_1 F$ is the 1-excisive approximation.
 Fixing a spectrum $X$, let's specialize further to the case where $E$ is the indexed smash product $X^{\wedge C_2}$ and $F$ is the functor